reaganmunene/reaganmunene/README.md

 <!-- 📱 I have much ❤️ for all forms of software development. -->
 ## 👋 My name is Reagan Munene

-I am an upcoming Software Engineer specializing in front-end applications.
+I am an upcoming Full-Stack Software Engineer specializing in front-end applications.
 Currently, I am not working since I am a full-time law student at Strathmore University.
 However, for hobby projects and inquiries feel free to connect with me via [LinkedIn](https://www.linkedin.com/in/reagan-munene-muthomi/).

 📈 This is what I have been doing: